redsach/redsach.github.io/_pages/research.md

 * We built surface-plasma interaction models to assess electric potentials and currents at the surface
 * The findings will inform the upcoming <a href="https://europa.nasa.gov/" target="_blank">Europa Clipper</a> and <a href="https://solarsystem.nasa.gov/missions/europa-lander/in-depth/" target="_blank">Lander</a> missions
 * Work was conducted in the Ocean Worlds Lab with Tom Nordheim, Camilla Harris, and Kevin Hand
-* Findings will be submited to Geophysical Research Letters
+* Findings have been submitted to Astrophysical Research Journal Letters (ApJl)

 <br/>
 <br/>